 - Some accounts are misleading.
 Many social media tipsters prey on punters looking for a get-rich scheme.
 They regularly hype wins and play down losses to appear more successful.
 Not everything is what it seems.

 So proceed with caution when following social media tipsters.
-Above all, treat it as a bit of fun and not a means to boost your profits.
+Above all, treat their tips as a bit of fun and not a means to boost your profits.
 Alternatively, check out my list of the best free verified tipsters.